Charlotte Lamb: Personal life

-Born Sheila Ann Mary Coates on 22 December 1937 at Dagenham, Essex, England.
+She was born Sheila Ann Mary Coates on 22 December 1937, at Dagenham, Essex, England.
 As a child, she was moved from relative to relative to escape the bombings of World War II.
-She attended the Ursuline Convent for Girls in Ilford, Essex.
+She attended the Ursuline Academy Ilford, then the Ilford Ursuline High School for Girls in Ilford, Essex.

 She worked as a typist-secretary at the Bank of England in London, from 1954 to 1956, and then as a junior researcher for the BBC at Broadcasting House from the 1956 to 1958.

 In 1959, she married Richard Holland, then a Fleet Street journalist, later a sub-editor of The Times and a classical biographer.
-They had five children, including a set of twins: – Michael Holland, Sarah Holland, Jane Holland, Charlotte Holland and David Holland.
+They had five children, including a set of twins: Michael Holland, Sarah Holland, Jane Holland, Charlotte Holland and David Holland.
 Her husband prompted her to begin writing in the early 1970s.

 She died suddenly on 8 October 2000 in her baronial-style home 'Crogga' on the Isle of Man.
 She had been living on the island since 1977 with her husband and four of her five children.